 Red Hat OpenShift – Cluster resources

-From Red Hat OpenShift cluster point of view, the top-level resource to start with is project.
-OpenShift Project can be viewed as a cluster resource that divides the whole OpenShift cluster into multiple virtual clusters.
-Hence isolation at project level provides a base for configuring multi-tenancy.
+From the Red Hat OpenShift cluster point of view, the top-level resource to start with is the project.
+An OpenShift project can be viewed as a cluster resource that divides the whole OpenShift cluster into multiple virtual clusters.
+Therefore, isolation at project level provides a base for configuring multitenancy.

 Next up is to configure RBAC in the cluster.
-The best practice is to have all the developers working on a single project/workload configured into a single user group in the Identity provider (IdP).
+The best practice is to have all the developers working on a single project or workload configured into a single user group in the Identity Provider (IdP).
 Red Hat OpenShift allows IdP integration and user group synchronization thus allowing the users and groups from the IdP to be imported into the cluster.
-This helps the cluster administrators to segregate access of the cluster resources dedicated to a project to user group/s working on that project, hence restricting unauthorized access to any cluster resources.
-To learn more about IdP integration with Red Hat OpenShift, refer the documentation here.
+This helps the cluster administrators to segregate access of the cluster resources dedicated to a project to a user group or groups working on that project, thereby restricting unauthorized access to any cluster resources.
+To learn more about IdP integration with Red Hat OpenShift, see the documentation here.

-It is important to isolate the shared storage serving as persistent storage provider for Red Hat OpenShift cluster to ensure the volumes created on the storage for each project appear to the hosts as if they are created on separate storage.
-To do this, create as many SVMs (storage virtual machines) on NetApp ONTAP as there are projects/workloads and dedicate each SVM to a workload.
+It is important to isolate the shared storage serving as a persistent storage provider for a Red Hat OpenShift cluster to make sure that the volumes created on the storage for each project appear to the hosts as if they are created on separate storage.
+To do this, create as many SVMs (storage virtual machines) on NetApp ONTAP as there are projects or workloads, and dedicate each SVM to a workload.

 Red Hat OpenShift – storage resources

-After configuring the Trident backends, next step is to configure StorageClasses.
+After configuring the Trident backends, the next step is to configure StorageClasses.
 Configure as many storage classes as there are backends, providing each storage class access to spin up volumes only on one backend.
-We can map the StorageClass to a particular Trident backend by using storagePools parameter while defining the storage class.
+We can map the StorageClass to a particular Trident backend by using the storagePools parameter while defining the storage class.
 The details to define a storage class can be found here.
-Thus, there will be one-to-one mapping from StorageClass to Trident backend which points back to one SVM.
-This ensures that all storage claims via the StorageClass assigned to that project will be served by the SVM dedicated to that project only.
+Thus, there is a one-to-one mapping from StorageClass to Trident backend which points back to one SVM.
+This ensures that all storage claims via the StorageClass assigned to that project are served by the SVM dedicated to that project only.

-But since storage classes are not namespaced resources, how do we ensure that storage claims to storage class of one project by pods in another namespace/project gets rejected?
+Because storage classes are not namespaced resources, how do we ensure that storage claims to storage class of one project by pods in another namespace or project gets rejected?
 The answer is to use ResourceQuotas.
 ResourceQuotas are objects that control the total usage of resources per project.
 It can limit the number as well as the total amount of resources that can be consumed by objects in the project.
 Almost all the resources of a project can be limited using ResourceQuotas and using this efficiently can help organizations cut cost and outages due to overprovisioning or overconsumption of resources.
 Refer to the documentation here for more information.

-For this use-case, we need to limit the pods in a particular project from claiming storage from storage classes that are not dedicated to their project.
-To do that, we will need to limit the persistent volume claims for other storage classes by setting
+For this use case, we need to limit the pods in a particular project from claiming storage from storage classes that are not dedicated to their project.
+To do that, we need to limit the persistent volume claims for other storage classes by setting

 <storage-class-name>.storageclass.storage.k8s.io/persistentvolumeclaims to 0.
 In addition, a cluster administrator must ensure that the developers in a project should not have access to modify the ResourceQuotas.